samuelwbaird/hair/README.md

  * Experiment, break code into multiple modules/areas of concern, making tweens optional
  * Add a tween/transform example
  * Allow watchers for animation frames (ie. that can trigger pre or post, without causing animation frames to be requested) onAnyFrame
+ * Maybe add an optional "phase" value to signal watchers
+ * PIXI integration

 In progress

- * Maybe add an optional "phase" value to signal watchers
+ * PIXI touch handler

 To do

  * Consider a scoped, composable way to define CSS classes or defaults alongside the HTML elements (without needing to supply naming)
  * Add JSDoc markup throughout
- * PIXI integration
  * More efficient handling of long lists or large components (multi key dictionary instead of array for quicker look up in RenderPhase.find)